Peacock (song): Chart performance

-Despite not being released as a single, "Peacock" managed to chart in some territories.
+Despite not being released as a main single, "Peacock" as a Promotional Single managed to chart in some territories.
 The song peaked at number fifty-six on the Canadian Hot 100 and performed similarly in the Czech Republic, where it charted at number fifty-two.
 The UK Singles Chart was where "Peacock" had its lowest charting entry.
 In the week ending on September 11, 2010, the track found its peak at number one-hundred-twenty-five.
-On Billboards US Dance Club Songs, the song had its highest peak position.
+On Billboards US Dance Club Songs, where it was the main focus, the song had its highest peak position.
 After eight weeks of appearing on the chart, "Peacock" reached the top spot, replacing La Roux's "In for the Kill", on December 4, 2010.
 However, by next week, it was superseded by the Richard Vission song "I Like That".
 The song also reached number five on the Billboard Bubbling Under Hot 100 Singles chart.
 In June 2014, the song was certified Platinum by the RIAA for selling one million copies.